citusdata/citus_docs/ref_arch/multi_tenant.rst

   │                      102240 │
   └─────────────────────────────┘

-The optional :code:`CASCADE` parameter to :ref:`isolate_tenant_to_new_shard` makes a dedicated shard not only for the :code:`companies` table but for any other tables which are co-located with it.
-In our case that would be all the other tables except the reference table.
-If you recall, these tables are distributed by :code:`company_id` and are thus in the same co-location group.
-(Note that the shards created for the other tables each have their own shard id, they do not share id 102240.)

-Creating shards is only the first step.
-The new shards -- one per table -- live on the worker nodes from which their data originated.
-For true hardware isolation we can move them to a separate node in the Citus cluster.
+Next we move the data across the network to a new dedicated node.
 Create a new node as described in the previous section.
 Take note of its hostname as shown in the Nodes tab of the Cloud Console.
-We'll move the newly created shards to the new node.

 ::